 How To Hang The Serena & Lily Hanging Chair From The Ceiling In 3 Steps

 I called my handyman who installed our outdoor Serena & Lily hanging chair on our front porch last year, and he reassured me this was straight forward; as simple as drilling screws into the right spot!
-That is, as long as I used the right little piece of hardware.
+That is, as long as I used the right little piece of hardware and had a helper.

-My husband was working on this particular day, so I grabbed my 12 year old to help me and I’m so glad we did it together!
+My husband was working on this particular day, so I grabbed my 12 year old to help me and we did it together!

 The Serena and Lily hanging chair can hold up to 300lbs.
-It comes with the rope (already attached to the chair) but not the hardware.
-Serena & Lily recommends per their website that you have these chairs professionally installed.
+Their website recommends to have these chairs professionally installed.